Have questions? We're here.

 Activity Level: Low | ADA Accessible: Yes

-St. Simons Island offers a glimpse into its historical significance, with well-preserved 18th-century battlefields where key events once shaped the region's future.
+St. Simons Island features well-preserved 18th-century battlefields where key events once shaped the region's future.
 The island also hosts expansive estates that portray the architectural styles and societal structures of early American life.
-As a sanctuary for diverse wildlife, the island is dotted with ancient oaks draped in Spanish moss, providing cool shade along its numerous walking paths.
-Notably, the St. Simons Lighthouse, a historical landmark, stands as a guidepost of maritime heritage, housing an extensive museum that chronicles the intricate history of the Georgia Coast.
-Here, each landmark not only tells a story of the past but also invites a deeper understanding of the cultural and natural tapestry that defines this picturesque island.
+As part of the Golden Isles along the Georgia Coast, the island is dotted with ancient oaks draped in Spanish moss, providing cool shade along its numerous walking paths.
+Notably, the St. Simons Lighthouse, stands as a guidepost of maritime heritage, housing an extensive museum that chronicles the evolving story of the Georgia Coast.

-Explore the history of Jekyll Island, where, at the close of the 19th century, titans of American industry such as J.P.
-Morgan, William Rockefeller, and Cornelius Vanderbilt transformed it into an exclusive hunting retreat celebrated for its isolation.
-This private sanctuary served as a winter haven where America's elite could revel in luxury and privacy.
-Today, Jekyll Island is a cherished part of Georgia’s Sea Isles and is home to "Millionaire’s Village," a sprawling 240-acre area filled with opulent homes and winter cottages.
-This enclave has gained recognition as a National Historic Landmark, offering a window into the extravagant lifestyles of its former inhabitants.
-Jekyll Island now invites visitors to traverse its historic pathways, explore its grand estates, and uncover the stories of decadence and tradition that hide within its grounds.
+Explore Jekyll Island, where, at the close of the 19th century, titans of American industry such as J.P.
+Morgan, William Rockefeller, and Cornelius Vanderbilt transformed it into an exclusive hunting retreat celebrated for its exclusive isolation.
+This private sanctuary off the southeastern coast of Georgia served as a winter haven where America's elite could revel in luxury and privacy.

 Hofwyl-Broadfield Estate -Complimentary Excursion